dwalraven21/dwalraven21.github.io/taco_app/README.md

 ## About The Project

-For this project I used HTML, CSS, JavaScript, jQuery, and AJAX.
+For this project, I used HTML, CSS, JavaScript, jQuery, and AJAX.

 All photos were taken from the open source library: <a href="https://unsplash.com/">unsplash.com</a>
 Photo credit goes to <a href="https://unsplash.com/@alexandermils">Alexander Mils
 </a>, <a href="Tai's Captures">Tai's Captures</a>, <a href="https://unsplash.com/@christine_siracusa">Christine Siracusa</a> and <a href="https://unsplash.com/@edgarraw">Edgar Castrejon</a>

-For the taco recipes I used data from the API: <a href="https://github.com/evz/tacofancy-api">tacofancy</a>
+For the taco recipes, I used data from the API: <a href="https://github.com/evz/tacofancy-api">tacofancy</a>

 <a href="https://github.com/evz/tacofancy-api">tacofancy</a> contains user-submitted recipes for full-tacos, base layers, mix-ins, condiments, seasoning, shells, and things that are "like tacos", but aren't technically tacos. [inserts reference to <a href="https://www.youtube.com/watch?v=KLHRjaUBb3o">SNL's "Almost Pizza" skit</a>.]